Rosenthal Kalabus & Therrian

 There are two primary types of probation in Texas:

 Probation often includes mandatory drug testing, community service, counseling or education programs, reporting to a probation officer, and compliance with travel or curfew restrictions.
 Of course, these conditions can vary depending on the offense and your individual circumstances.
+For example, Illinois law sets specific guidelines for probation terms and conditions, which may differ from those in Texas.

 It’s also important to distinguish probation from parole.
 While probation is an alternative to incarceration, parole occurs after a person has served part of a prison sentence.
 Parole is supervised by the Texas Board of Pardons and Paroles.
 Violations are governed under a separate system.